bianlab/CI-CDNet/README.md

-# Complex-domain enhacing neural nwtwork for large-scale coherent imaging
+# Complex-domain enhacing neural network for large-scale coherent imaging

 This repository contains the code for complex-domain neural nwtwork (CI-CDNet).
 For more information, please contact Liheng Bian (bian at bit dot edu dot cn).